jamesdiffeycoding/awesun-solar-energy/README.md

 # Tech Stack
 Next.js, Tailwind , HTML, CSS \
-We experimented with Apex Charts but decided to just code the graphs in Tailwind/CSS/JSX
+We experimented with Apex Charts but decided to code the graphs in Tailwind/CSS/JSX

 # Challenges
 Fetching data without CORS errors - switched project from React to Next.js so we could fetch data in a server component \
 Mobile responsiveness \
-Sizing the sun
+Sizing the sun responsively

 # Accomplishments
 Glowing sun that changes size based on energy consumption / screensize